Felixstowe: Coronation Recreation (Sports) Ground

-This park is situated alongside Coronation Drive and Mill Lane, with a sectioned-off children's play area and open green space for specific sports use.
-Access is via a side alley at the Eastern side of Coronation Drive, through the Rugby Union entrance on Mill Lane, and a small footpath via Kings Fleet Road.
-The sports ground was opened on 1 May 1956 under H.R.H.
+Coronation Sports Ground is a sports ground in Felixstowe, Suffolk, located between Coronation Drive and Mill Lane.
+The site includes open green space used for organised sport, a children's play area, changing rooms, and a car park.
+Access is available from Coronation Drive, Mill Lane, and Kings Fleet Road.

+The ground was officially opened on 1 May 1956 by H.R.H.
 The Duke of Edinburgh.

-The grounds are home to the Felixstowe Rugby Union Football Club which as of March 2015 had a Pitchero Club Ranking of 1205th.
-It also provides facilities for junior football and cricket, which is home to the Felixstowe Corinthians Cricket Club.
-These facilities are accompanied by a car park and changing rooms.
+It is home to Felixstowe Rugby Union Football Club, but historically, has been used by Felixstowe & Corinthians CC.

 The Grove and Eastward Ho

 The largest and most northern of the Felixstowe parks consists of a woodland named The Grove, adjacent to Eastward Ho playing fields.
 The Grove woodland is formed mainly of ash, oak and sycamore trees, whilst allium ursinum or wild garlic grows here during the spring.
 Eastward Ho was originally a golf course but nowadays is a public recreational space featuring a number of football pitches, changing facilities and an enclosed children's play area.
 The play area features in the music video for Ed Sheeran's single "Castle on the Hill".
 On the western side of The Grove is another woodland named Abbey Grove, planted in 1998 and maintained by The Woodland Trust with permitted access to the public.